 At least 85 different chemical compounds called cannabinoids have been isolated from the cannabis plant; many with medicinal properties.

 Endocannabinoids are involved with numerous important functions in the human body – appetite, memory, pain control, stress response, immune response, sleep and thermoregulation.

 Endocannabinoids are even found in breast milk and it’s believed these trigger hunger in an infant and promote growth and development.

 If a sufficient amount of endocannabinoids are not produced in the human body, this then results in imbalance and the onset of various conditions.

-Cannabis does not have to be smoked for its medical properties to be realised – in fact, inhaling any burnt plant material can have detrimental long term effects as combustion can create carcinogens and other toxins.
+Cannabis does not have to be smoked for its potential therapeutic properties to be harnessed – in fact, inhaling any burnt plant material can have detrimental long term effects as combustion can create carcinogens and other toxins.
 Cannabis smoke has also been implicated in respiratory dysfunction.

 The advanced medical marijuana products of today can be vaporised (low temperature heating to release the cannabinoids), applied as ointment, inhaled as a spray or consumed as tablets, liquids or edibles.